 Mark has appeared in the Crown Court in relation to offences including rape, grievous bodily harm, and drugs offences.
 He has also appeared in the Magistrates’ Court for cases involving offences such as firearms and sexual assault.
 Recently, Mark was instructed in a social housing fraud committed over 14 years and heard at Woolwich Crown Court.

 Mark regularly appears in extradition proceedings at Westminster Magistrates’ Court, as well as conducting hearings in the High Court on appeal.
-He is currently resisting a Belgian appeal involving a cross-over of extradition, immigration and family issues, having successfully avoided extradition at first instance on Article 8 grounds.
+He is currently resisting a Belgian appeal involving a cross-over of extradition, immigration and family issues, and a Bulgarian request arising from allegations of political corruption.

 Mark appears in immigration and associated judicial review proceedings, including human rights applications for leave to remain outside the Immigration Rules, and asylum and humanitarian protection.
-Recently, Mark successfully argued for permission to judicially review the Home Office’s decision not to reconsider his client’s asylum claim made on the basis of genuine fears of honour-based violence on return to Pakistan.
+Recently, Mark successfully appealed the Home Office’s decision to refuse his client’s asylum claim made on the basis of genuine fears of honour-based violence on return to Pakistan.

 Mark regularly appears in applications for child arrangement orders, often dealing with cases that have an international element.
 Mark recently appeared in an application for contact involving allegations of previous domestic abuse between the parents as well as the risk of the child being abducted to Poland.

-Mark recently appeared in care proceedings where the local authority applied to take a baby into care at birth and for Special Guardianship Orders where the Father was remanded in custody.
+Mark recently appeared in care proceedings where the local authority applied to take a baby into care at birth and for Special Guardianship Orders where the Father was remanded in custody, and where a teenager was sectioned under the Mental Health Act to ensure appropriate assessment for learning difficulties.

 Mark recently appeared in financial remedy proceedings dealing with exceptional misconduct where the husband had a conviction for grievous bodily harm against the wife, as well as cases involving disputed overseas properties in Pakistan and Turkey.